Information Reporting Program Advisory Committee (IRPAC) Facts

 Mission and Composition

 The purpose of the IRPAC is to provide an organized public forum for discussion of relevant information reporting issues of mutual concern as between Internal Revenue Service (“IRS”) officials and representatives of the public.
-Advisory committee members convey the public’s perception of professional standards and best practices for tax professionals and IRS activities, advise with respect to specific information reporting administration issues, provide constructive observations regarding current or proposed IRS policies, programs, and procedures, and propose improvements to information reporting operations and the Information Reporting Program through a final report.
+Advisory committee members provide constructive observations regarding current or proposed IRS policies, programs, and procedures, and propose improvements to information reporting operations and the Information Reporting Program through a final report.
 IRPAC also responds to draft regulations and notices through comment letters.

-The IRPAC membership is composed of individuals who represent various segments of the tax professional community, from major national professional and trade associations to state tax agencies.
+The IRPAC membership is composed of individuals who represent various segments of the tax professional community, from major national professional and trade associations to colleges and universities.
 The Committee is divided into subgroups based on the issues that they are reviewing.
-View the 2011 IRPAC Renewal Charter and Balance Plan.
+View the 2015 IRPAC Renewal Charter and Balance Plan.

-The Internal Revenue Service (IRS) requests nominations for membership in the Information Reporting Program Advisory Committee (IRPAC) in the spring of each year.
+The Internal Revenue Service (IRS) requests nominations for membership in the IRPAC in the spring of each year.